Course Name: 7th Grade Advanced Science

 IX.
 Extra Help

-I offer tutoring most Wednesdays and Thursdays after school from 3:50-4:30 pm, but to ensure my availability, students are encouraged to discuss meeting times with me.
+I offer tutoring most Tuesdays and Thursdays after school from 3:50-4:30 pm, but to ensure my availability, students are encouraged to discuss meeting times with me.
 I am also available at additional times upon request.

 X. Bathroom Policy